kubernetes/kubernetes/docs/getting-started-guides/gce.md

 wget -q -O - https://get.k8s.io | bash
 ```

 Once this command completes, you will have a master VM and four worker VMs, running as a Kubernetes cluster.
 By default, some containers will already be running on your cluster.
-These are used to run and monitor Kubernetes.
+Containers like `kibana` and `elasticsearch` provide [logging](../logging.md), while `heapster` provides [monitoring](../../cluster/addons/cluster-monitoring/README.md) services.

 If you run into trouble please see the section on [troubleshooting](gce.md#troubleshooting), or come ask questions on IRC at #google-containers on freenode.